Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Related work

 The main motivation of our work is the recent focus on \emph{initialization} of low-rank adapters.
-The original LoRA initialization sets the initial update to zero (by initializing one factor at zero and the other randomly), which ensures the fine-tuning trajectory starts exactly at the pre-trained solution.
-Beyond this baseline, \cite{li2025beyond} argues that allowing non-zero initializations can improve robustness.
-Several works then propose to leverage information in the pre-trained weights and/or the downstream task to construct data- or geometry-informed initial adapters.
+The original LoRA initialization sets the initial update to zero (by initializing one factor at zero and the other randomly \cite{he2015delving}), which ensures the fine-tuning trajectory starts exactly at the pre-trained solution.
+Beyond this baseline, \cite{li2025beyond} argues that allowing non-zero initializations can improve robustness. \cite{li2024crucial} proposes a Nyström initialization based on findings on low-rank matrix factorization, and applies it to LoRA.
+Several works also propose to leverage information in the pre-trained weights and/or the downstream task to construct data- or geometry-informed initial adapters.
 PiSSA \cite{meng2024pissa} initializes adapters using the SVD of the pre-trained weight matrix, effectively seeding the update in directions aligned with dominant singular components of $W_0$.
-Other approaches \cite{gawang2024lora,zhang2025lora} instead construct SVD-based initializations from loss-gradient information evaluated at $W_0$ In our work, we also build an SVD-based initialization from gradient information, but we first apply projection matrices induced by curvature of the pre-trained network, yielding an initialization that is explicitly curvature-aware.
+Other approaches \cite{gawang2024lora,zhang2025lora} attempt at leveraging low-rank subspaces where gradient descent happens, \cite{aghajanyan2021intrinsic, gur2018gradient}, and construct SVD-based initializations from the pretrained loss-gradient.
 The above works can be viewed as refinements of the original LoRA recipe (e.g., learning-rate choice, scaling, rank, initialization) while preserving the basic low-rank update parameterization.
 For completeness, we also highlight methods that modify the allocation or the parameterization itself.
 AdaLoRA \cite{zhang2023adalora} adaptively allocates rank (i.e., parameter budget) across layers during training.
-Finally, spectral-space parameterizations propose to fine-tune within a singular-subspace representation of $W_0$ rather than via an additive low-rank update; for instance, \cite{zhang2024spectral} learns orthogonal transformations of leading singular subspaces.
+DoRA \cite{liu2024dora} proposes to decompose the pre-trained weight and identify trainable magnitude and directions leveraging more efficient allocation. \cite{zhang2024spectral} parameterizes LoRA within a singular-subspace representation of $W_0$ rather than via an additive low-rank update.
+From the gradient descent perspective, \cite{zhang2024riemannian} applies a preconditioning step to the usual gradients of the adapters while \cite{wang2024lora} proposes a novel gradient update expression.